 When determining the value of your contents for insurance, it’s important to think about how much it would cost to replace all your possessions and valuable items.
 This can include clothing, footwear, appliances, furniture, electronics, rugs and curtains, crockery and valuables.

-If you’re unsure about how much you should insure your belongings for, start by working out what it would cost to replace all your belongings at their current value.
+If you’re unsure about how much you should insure your personal belongings for, start by working out what it would cost to replace all your belongings at their current replacement value.
 Do an annual inventory of every room in your home and list all the items you have, plus their estimated replacement costs.
 It’s essential to update the list regularly as you add new items and donate, replace or throw out old ones.

 If you’ve just bought a new home and plan on turning it into an investment property, you can be covered by home and contents insurance for landlords.
-Landlord insurance covers the building and its fixtures, as well as benefits specific to landlords (like cover for tenant defaults).
+Landlord insurance covers the building and its fixtures, as well as benefits specific to landlords (like cover for tenant default).

 You can also get contents cover if you provide furnishings that can be removed from the home.